quality-gate

 • Team lifecycle: TeamCreate at Step 2a, TeamDelete at Step 3b

-• All review teammates are read-only — they report findings via SendMessage, the lead applies fixes
+• All review teammates and standalone specialists are read-only — only the lead edits files

 • Teammate idle is normal — teammates go idle after each turn; do not treat idle notifications as errors